abralyn-hoo/SAD-project/README.md

 ---

 ## 📞 Contact
-For questions about this project, please contact **Group Leader: Abralyn (永恩)** or open an issue in this repo.
+For questions about this project, please contact **Group Leader: Abralyn** or open an issue in this repo.